Most of us have heard the saying “you are what you eat.” What we hear less often is what our food eats - and where it grows - matters just as much.

 There's always something happening at the Fort Valley Community Center and Library.
 Check out the current list of public programs offered there.
 Most of them are free!
 Visit our Community page for more information, or call (540) 933-6714..

 Focuses on getting you moving!
 It is adaptable to individual fitness levels and can be done sitting in a chair, standing or a combination of both!
 Gentle flowing movements are easy to achieve with instructor encouragement upbeat music.
 Preregistration is required and there is a registration fee.
-2023 classes are held on Fridays at 10:00 am, starting on April 7, 2023.
+Classes are generally held on Fridays at various times of each year..
 Maximum class size:12.
 Hosted through Shenandoah County Parks & Recreation.
 In-person registration available at the Parks & Rec office, 600 N. Main St., Suite 108 in Woodstock, Va., by mail at this same address or online.
 For more information and for the current program schedule, call SCPR at (540) 459-6777.

 A group of adults who wish to have more social contact in the community.
 The group meets every week, on Tuesdays, 10:00 am until... at the Fort Valley Community Center.
 Their activities agenda is very simple: Crafts, snacks, sending out greeting cards; and games, including dominos and playing cards.
 GEMS also occasionally hosts group outings.
 They also are always open to suggestions for enjoying other kinds of fun and fellowship!

 Shotokan Karate is a traditional Japanese form of Martial Arts founded by Master Gichin Funakoshi.
 It develops strength of mind, body and spirit through training.
 Chief Instructor is Majal Colon-Cammack.
 Techniques are characterized by deep, long stances that provide stability, coordination, flexibility and strength.
 Member: International Shotokan Karate Federation (ISKF).
-Classes are held every Wednesday from 10:30am to 12:00pm.
+Classes are held on Wednesdays.
 For more information, call (703) 606-1974 or email mcoloncammack@gmail.com

 Terms of Use